RHockley/project-2/README.md

 ---
 ## 4. DATABASE SCHEMATA

-[Quickbasediagrams](https://app.quickdatabasediagrams.com/#/d/BOWxp6) was used to create an ERD.
+The following code was used to create an ERD from [Quickbasediagrams](https://app.quickdatabasediagrams.com/#/d/BOWxp6).

 ```text
 CREATE TABLE "country_profile_variables" (